Section 00 Charter

-Nothing herein contained shall affect the right of an person to hold membership in, and support, a political party, to vote as he chooses, to express privately and publicly his opninions on all political subjects and candidates, to maintain political neutrality, and to attend political meetings.
+Nothing herein contained shall affect the right of any person to hold membership in, and support, a political party, to vote as the person chooses, to express privately and publicly opinions on all political subjects and candidates, to maintain political neutrality, and to attend political meetings.

 If any provision of this Charter is held invalid, the other provisions of the Charter shall not be affected thereby.
 If the application of the Charter or any of its provisions to any person or circumstance is held invalid, the application of the Charter and its provisions to other persons or circumstances shall not be affected thereby.